 Be aware of the following information:

 - The image that's used to launch the instance must be compatible with the new shape.
 To see which shapes are compatible, do either of the following things: In the Console, on the Instance Details page, click the name of the image, and then refer to the list of compatible shapes.
 Or, using the API, call the ListShapes operation and pass the image OCID as a parameter.
-Some Marketplace images (such as Microsoft SQL Server) cannot be resized because of licensing constraints.
+Some Marketplace images cannot be resized because of licensing constraints.

 - You must have sufficient service limits for the new shape.

 - Different shapes are billed at different rates.
-When you resize within the same series, you are billed for the largest shape that you use in the hour.
-When you resize across series, you are billed for the largest shapes that you use in the hour, in both the original series and the new series.
+When you change the shape of an instance, you are billed to the nearest second of usage for each shape that you use.
 For more information, see Compute Pricing and Resource Billing for Stopped Instances.

 - If the instance has secondary VNICs configured, you might need to reconfigure them after the instance is rebooted.
 For more information, see Virtual Network Interface Cards (VNICs).